Technocamps/Technocamps-Branding/97 - Website/Guides/resource-creation.md

 		- For subcategories, use full names
 			- Example: `Activity Packs > Primary Activity Packs`, NOT `Activity Packs > Primary`.
 			- This makes them to work with in other places on the sight.
-		- Add which learner level the material aimed at e.g. `School Level > Secondary > 11+`
+		- Add which learner level the material aimed at e.g. `School Level > Secondary`
 		- If this workshops is also part of a programme, create and/or select that category as well.
 			- If in doubt, ask.
+		-

-5. ## Uploading content
+1. ## Uploading content
-	- This includes any slides,
+	- This includes any slides, workbooks or other supporting materials
+	- Before uploading any content, make sure it's up-to-date, correct and the **correct logos and branding have been used**
 	- Scroll down to the `Attachments` section of the editor and select `Add new attachment`
 	- Create an appropriate folder under `Resources` folder
 		- Example: `Resources > Secondary > Artificial Intelligence > Cymraeg` or `Resources > Activity Packs > Primary > Greenfoot > English`
 		- Look for the stacked folder icon to find the nested folders.